Little remains of the W. C. Reebie & Brother storage building in Uptown

-4600 North Marine moves ever closer to exterior completion
+4600 North Marine in Uptown moves ever closer to exterior completion

 4600 North Marine is topped out in Uptown

 Don’t get me wrong; I know there’s still a good deal of work yet to be done to the exterior of 4600 North Marine in Uptown.
 But the bricks are on, the windows are in, and the crane is down.
-But as you’ll see, Gilbane is nearing the home stretch.
+As you’ll see, Gilbane is nearing the home stretch.

 Work continues at the topped-out 4600 North Marine Uptown apartment tower